The Joy of Less by Francine Jay: Decluttering Best-Seller

 My son jeered, saying "just throw them in the rubbish bin, Mum, nobody could possibly want someone else's old bottles", but I knew otherwise.

-My daughter was delighted to take some of the jars for her jam-making sessions so I boxed up the most suitable ones for her, using one of my large number of hoarded boxes and thus killing two birds with one stone.
+My daughter was delighted to take some of the jars for her jam-making sessions so I boxed up the most suitable ones for her, using one of my large number of hoarded cardboard boxes and thus killing two birds with one stone.
 I was happy that they would be used, and felt no pain about parting with them.

-Then I advertised on a local community website that I was giving away bottles and three people immediately replied.
+Then I advertised on a local community website that I was giving away bottles and three people immediately replied with requests.
 It was a bit time-consuming, with emails backwards and forwards, and eventually I left them on my porch for one lucky person to collect.
 My saucy son sneaked the bottles away and dumped them by my waste bins behind my back, but I found them, and carried them back to my porch.
 By the following day they had been collected by someone who wanted them, and I felt very comforted that I had not thrown them away and it gave me the strength to look around for the next step in de-cluttering.

 All-in-all a very impressive and influential book.